insinfo/insinfo_dart_pdf/doc.md

-# Flutter PDF library
+# PDF library

-Flutter PDF is a feature-rich and high-performance non-UI PDF library written natively in Dart.
+ feature-rich and high-performance non-UI PDF library written natively in Dart.
 It allows you to add robust PDF functionalities to Flutter applications.

 ## Overview